Google Tag:

 Ransomware

 Cases of organizations falling prey to ransomware attacks have become so prevalent of late that this malware has earned its own point of mention.
-This is a type of malware that encrypts files on a computer then demands payment to release them.
+Ransomware is a type of malware that encrypts files on a computer and then demands payment to release them.
 The FBI discourages organizations from paying the ransom because there is never a guarantee that the criminals will release the files anyway.

 Ransomware attacks can be particularly devastating to organizations that rely on data to operate and cannot afford downtime.

-• Regularly backup important data into an offline or remote system
+• Regularly back up important data into an offline or remote system

 • Separate administrative (privileged) accounts from regular (non-privileged) accounts